filip-nemec/filip-nemec/README.md

 Hi 👋, I'm Filip Němec and I'm Frontend Web Developer from Slovakia 🇸🇰. </br>
-I'm always learning and open to learn new technologies, but right now I'm focused on the front-end. </br>
+I'm always open to learn new technologies, but right now I'm focused on the front-end. </br>
 Feel free to check out my portfolio projects 👇.

 #